-If you experience difficulties beyond your control which prevent you attending, it is your responsibility to:
+If students experience difficulties beyond their control which prevent them from attending class, it is their responsibility to:

-- To inform the Student Office immediately in writing if you are withdrawing / interrupting from a programme of study by filling the relevant form (Withdrawal of Studies or Temporary Withdrawal).
+d) To inform the Student Office immediately in writing if you are withdrawing / interrupting from a programme of study by filling the relevant form (see more information on ‘Withdrawal of Studies’ or ‘Interruption’).

 As a matter of courtesy, if you cannot attend a scheduled class for any reason, you should email your tutor to explain your absence.

 If you do not attend the scheduled classes for your modules for 3 consecutive weeks at any time during an academic year, and are not able to provide a satisfactory explanation to your Campus Programme Coordinator (CPC) and the Student Office, University Regulation C2.6 states that, under these circumstances, the University has the right to withdraw you from your programme.